 From Synapse to Circuits to Self to Society

-Neuroscience examines the bidirectional relations between the nervous system and behavior and includes perspectives from biology, psychology, chemistry, and philosophy.
-As an inherently interdisciplinary field, neuroscience applies various methodologies to study the molecular, cellular, developmental, evolutionary, structural, functional, computational, and pathophysiological aspects of the nervous system.
-The neuroscience curriculum at Bates is structured so that students appreciate how multiple levels of analysis are needed to understand the complexities of human and non-human animal behavior.
-At the cellular and molecular level, students engage with invertebrate animal models to learn how individual neurons process and produce electrochemical signals to support inter-cell communication.
-Using rodent models at the systems level, students learn how neurons interact to form circuits through which animals take in sensory information from the environment and produce motor behavior and other output that is adaptive for the animal in its environment.
-At the cognitive level, students study human thought, emotion, and behavior by looking at the structure and function of human brains in neurotypical and atypical states.
+The neuroscience curriculum at Bates is structured so that students can appreciate how multiple levels of analysis and multiple scholarly frameworks are needed to understand the complexities of human and non-human animal behavior.
+At the cellular and molecular level, students engage with invertebrate animal models and cell cultures to learn how individual neurons process and produce electrochemical signals to support inter-cellular communication.
+Using rodent models at a bodily systems level, students learn how neurons interact to form circuits through which animals take in sensory information and produce motoric and other output that is adaptive for the animal in its environment.
+At the cognitive level, students study human perception, thought, and emotion by looking at the structure and function of human brains in neurotypical and atypical states.
+Here, students consider the consequences of neuroanatomical and neurochemical changes for human behavior as well as the effects that environmental variables may have on brain structure and function.
+At the computational level, students synthesize top-down and bottom-up strategies in an effort to explain how the brain works, using multidisciplinary techniques to develop, simulate, and analyze multi-scale models of neural function.
+At a cultural level, students consider how parameters of the human brain are shaped by social norms and institutions and how the brain, in turn, influences the formation, acquisition, and preservation of culture.

 While progressing through the neuroscience curriculum at Bates, students can expect to achieve the following learning goals: